Karl Grandin

 He holds a MSc in engineering physics and a PhD in history of science and ideas from Uppsala University.
 His research has mainly dealt with the history of modern physics.
 He has a lot of experience of international collaborations, especially dealing with scientific heritage and from digitizing projects.

 He is member of several learned societies.
 He is on the boards of the Swedish Linnaeus Society, the Gripsholm Society, the Swedish Berzelius Society, the Sven Hedin’s Foundation and was a member of the Swedish National Committee for History of Science and Technology, 2011–2017.
-He is also on the Scientific Advisory Board for the Niels Bohr Archive and since 2017 he chairs the History of Physics Group of the European Physical Society and from 2019 he chairs the Historic Sites committee of the European Physical Society.
+He is also on the Scientific Advisory Board for the Niels Bohr Archive and the Centro Ricerche Enrico Fermi, and since 2017 he chairs the History of Physics Group of the European Physical Society and from 2019 he chairs the Historic Sites committee of the European Physical Society.
 He is the editor of the Nobel Foundation yearbook since 2006.
 Since 2011 he is entrusted with the Nobel Diplomas and Nobel Medals during the awarding ceremony in Stockholm.

 2010-03-31 Stockholm, Sweden.
 KVA högtidsdagen 2010, Konserthuset Stockholm.
 Foto: Markus Marcetic